gbudjeakp/friend-ranker/README.md

 # friend-ranker
 A friend ranking application that let's you put your friends in their place.

+# It's Open Source
+This is an open source project??
+I guess?
+LOL if you see this and you're curious, feel free to reach out to me for more details.
+I'll be updating this as much as I can.
+A Low Level Design should be out sometime when I'm free lol.
+In the mean time, checkout the current design.

 ## High Level Design
 This is a rough high level design of the friend ranker application.